This post may contain affiliate links. Please read our disclosure policy.

 WW Recipe of the Day: Old-Fashioned Date Bars

-Here’s an easy homemade date bars recipe from my Nana’s recipe file that’s scribbled on an old recipe card in her distinctive handwriting.
+Here’s an easy homemade classic date bars recipe from my Nana’s recipe file that’s scribbled on an old recipe card in her distinctive handwriting.
 Just holding it and reading it brings her back to me.

 I love classic simple homemade dessert recipes like this that have been passed down through the generations.
-I’ll take these old-fashioned date bars (date squares, matrimonial bars or whatever you want to call them) over fancy multi-tiered desserts prepared by the finest pastry chef any day!
+I’ll take these old-fashioned date bars (date squares, matrimonial bars or whatever you want to call them) over fancy multi-tiered desserts prepared by the finest pastry chef any day.

 Of course, it goes without saying that this is a sweet treat for people who like dates.
 I happen to love dates and am always looking for ways to use them in desserts, snacks and appetizers.